 Location: Wawa, On

-Peat Mountain is in the northern part of Lake Superior Provincial Park on the eastern shore of Lake Superior.
-The mountain stands just over 1600 feet tall, although I didn’t find an exact height for it anywhere.
+Peat Mountain itself stands just over 1600 feet tall, although I didn’t find an exact height for it anywhere.
 Despite the thick covering of trees, the mountain has several lookouts from bare rock outcrops that allow you to enjoy beautiful panoramas of the surrounding wilderness.
-The forest in the low areas of the trail are mossy, lush and green.
-Of course this would be best hiked in the fall when the leaves are full of colour, but I would also love to see these views in the early spring when the bright green buds are on the trees.
+The forest in the low areas of the trail is mossy, lush, and green.
+Of course, this would be best hiked in the fall when the leaves are full of colour, but I would also love to see these views in the early spring when the bright green buds are on the trees.